iccicci/sedentary/docs/introduction.rst

 sedentary
 ---------

-The base package.
-It should not be used directly, it uses a simple self made JSON DB engine just for testing purpose.
+The base package. **It should not be used directly**: it uses a simple self made JSON DB engine just for testing purposes.

 * NPM `sedentary package <https://www.npmjs.com/package/sedentary>`_
 * GitHub `sedentary repository <https://github.com/iccicci/sedentary#readme>`_